'Barb and Star Go to Vista Del Mar' Is A Bizarre Comedy That Offers An Escape From Reality

 Valentines Weekend is still here and there are a lot of romantic movies to choose from.
 Some people will choose movies such as The Notebook, Love Actually, Crazy, Stupid, Love, Romeo and Juliet or When Harry Met Sally.
 Unfortunately, this Valentine’s Day week did not provide many new releases relating to the annual holiday, however, writers Kristen Wiig and Anne Mumolo (Bridesmaids) may have the perfect escapism movie for right now.

 While Wiig and Mumolo’s writing is on point, Josh Greenbaum’s directing is the opposite.
 Greenbaum’s filmography is full of three documentaries with two that he both wrote and produced.
 Being a documentary filmmaker and then transitioning yourself to a feature film - like this one - is not the best idea one could make...and it shows.
 His directing doesn’t really depict this movie that well.
-It’s also hard to wrap one's head around the fact that out of all of the filmmakers in Hollywood who have a decent background in the industry, they selected a documentary filmmaker who’s only made three documentaries that aren’t even widely known to the majority.
+It’s also hard to wrap one's head around the fact that out of all of the filmmakers in Hollywood who have a decent background in the industry, they selected a documentary filmmaker who’s only made three documentaries that are not widely known.
 Someone like Greg Mottola (Superbad) would’ve been a much better choice to direct and he would’ve expanded Wiig and Mumolo’s unique vision even more with his creative spark.

 Kristen Wiig and Anne Mumolo are perfect for their roles.
 They both are what really hold this movie together and are just as quirky and over the top as their characters.
-Jamie Dornan is also a good supporting actor who adds to the absurdity and proves that comedies may help his career go in a better direction than putting himself out there in the Fifty Shades Trilogy.
+Jamie Dornan is also a good supporting actor who adds to the absurdity and proves that comedies may help his career go in a better direction after being casted in the Fifty Shades Trilogy.

 The one thing that most will enjoy about Barb and Star Go To Vista Del Mar is that it is pure escapism to the viewer.
-The movie offers more than enough energy, imagination, quirkiness, and happiness to take people’s minds off of everything going on in today's world; which is what we all need.
-Every movie and TV show that has recently been released to the public are not fun.
-It’s all constant sadness, anger, frustration, and lectures, and with all of it, it makes you wonder if filmmakers nowadays have forgotten how to be fun and just escape from it all.
+The movie offers more than enough energy, imagination, quirkiness, and happiness to take people’s minds off of everything going on in the world today; which is what we all need.
+Every movie and TV show that has recently been released are not fun.
+It is all a combination of sadness, anger, frustration, and lectures, and all of it makes you wonder if filmmakers nowadays have forgotten how to be fun.